Lith1um/Canopy-Stencil/readme.md

 This covers the basic install, but extended configuration can be setup to override Canopy to your liking.

-### Colours
+### Colors

 Colors play an essential role in the design and user experience of a web application.
 They can evoke emotions, convey information, and enhance the overall look and feel of the interface.
 Choosing the right color palette is crucial for creating a visually appealing and effective design that meets the needs of your users.

-Through the use of the `:root` selector in css, you can override almost every colour in the library (current colours are based on [tailwind](https://tailwindcss.com/docs/customizing-colors)).
-Below is the simplest example of overriding colours (replacing primary colour on light and dark mode):
+Through the use of the `:root` selector in css, you can override almost every color in the library (current colors are based on [tailwind](https://tailwindcss.com/docs/customizing-colors)).
+Below is the simplest example of overriding colors (replacing primary color on light and dark mode):

 ```css
   html {